top of page

 councilor.zimmerman@portlandoregon.gov

-We know there are difficult budget decisions ahead for Portland, but basic maintenance of our parks is essential to keep Portland healthy and livable.
-Thank you for your service.
+I know there are difficult budget decisions ahead for Portland, but basic maintenance of our parks is essential to keep Portland healthy and livable.
+Thank you for your service and your consideration.

 © 2025 Friends of Mt.
 Tabor Park - No unauthorized use of these images or text is allowed.